marad/cmd-window/README.md

 > Never spend 6 minutes doing something by hand when you can spend 6 hours failing to automate it - [Zhuowej Zhang](https://twitter.com/zhuowei/status/1254266079532154880)

 ## What is this about?
 This tool will make you a computer ninja.
+Its main goal is to integrate few well known tools like [AutoHotkey](https://www.autohotkey.com/), [Selenium](https://www.selenium.dev/) and Kotlin libraries into one interface which you *quickly* orchestrate with Kotlin scripts.

+It aims to minimise the time for development feedback of your scripts mainly by hot-reloading changes in a running environment rather than restarting the application all the time.

 It can automate everything you do on your PC.
 You can:

 - launch any program
 - open any predefined folder